Your Free Emotional Vocabulary List

 Remember that fear requires that you check in and figure out what you’re being alerted to.
 Asking the internal question for fear: What action should be taken?
 (What should I do?) will help you identify and work with your fear in useful ways.
 If you can work with your fear, you can understand when it is healthy and appropriate, and when it is repetitive and unhelpful to you.

-Mood State Fear
+Mood State Fear and Anxiety

 If you experience repetitive fears, worries, or anxieties that don’t track reliably to actual dangers — and don’t respond to any actions you can take, it’s important to reach out to your doctor or therapist.
 Fear is a lifesaving emotion that primes your brain, your muscles, and all of your senses for action.
 If your fear is stuck in a feedback loop, you may become overwhelmed and exhausted by the activation it causes — which will activate more fear and eventually knock you into disarray.
 It’s important to be able to calm your body so that you can get back into a workable relationship with your fear.
 Fear has an irreplaceable job to do; therefore, it’s important to be able to work with your fear in healthy ways.

 Happiness is a lovely rest stop and a lovely emotion, but it’s not the only emotion you need.
 Each of your emotions has a specific purpose and a specific place in your life.
 One of the biggest tricks to learn with happiness is to let it come and go — and to not treat it as better or more important than your other emotions.
 Every emotion has its place.